slotThe/slotThe.github.io/posts/emacs-potpourri.md

 but some things are just so manual as to make using them essentially impossible.

-For example, there is a spoiler function, which creates messages that are obscured until you click on them <spoiler>a bit like this</spoiler>.
+For example, there is a spoiler function, which creates messages that are obscured until you click on them <span class="spoiler">a bit like this</span>.
 You can send a spoiler by simply prepending your message with `\spoiler`.

 <img class="pure-img" src="../images/emacs-potpourri/spoiler.gif" alt="Inserting a /spoiler in Element.">